 From the Journal of Entrepreneurship:

 "In sum, Social Ecology in the Digital Age: Solving Complex Problems in a Globalized World is the best available compendium and analysis of social ecology theory and research.
 Remarkably, Professor Daniel Stokols has produced a volume that provides a solid foundation of the historical origins and conceptual foundations of social ecology spanning a century of theory and research.
 At the same time, this volume is also overwhelmingly grounded in new scholarship on confronting and managing global environmental problems, designing resilient and sustainable communities, and understanding the sociocultural and psychological impacts of digital environments.
 This book expands the cannon to show how theory can be inspired, produced and engaged to address the challenges of the twenty-first century and beyond.
-It is THE classic work in social ecology." --Shalini Misra, Assistant Professor, School of Public and International Affairs, Virginia Tech, Alexandria, VA, USA
+It is THE classic work in social ecology." --Shalini Misra, Associate Professor, School of Public and International Affairs, Virginia Tech, Alexandria, VA, USA

 From the Human Ecology Review: